concrete road between mountains

 Unrealized Investment Gains

-Our goal is straightforward: grow our book at double digit rates over a long period of time without ever needing outside capital.
+Our goal is straightforward: grow our book at double-digit rates over a long period of time without ever needing outside capital.
 Just patient capital, disciplined allocation, and unlimited optionality to compound wealth over decades.

 We focus on substance over style, being over seeming.